ep390/ep390/website/app/assignments/7/page.md

 ## 6 Present your findings

-Come to class ready to present your findings and play the music you created.
+Come to class ready to present your findings.
+You must show the interface you used (Hugging Face Space, commercial web app, or code demonstration) and briefly demonstrate how it works: your inputs, key settings/parameters, how you generate audio, and play back the result.

 ## Grading Rubric